Islandora/documentation/docs/technical-documentation/docs-build.md

 And then visiting http://localhost:8111 in your browser.

-To deploy documenation to GitHub Pages, issue the following command:
+To deploy documentation to GitHub Pages, issue the following command:

 `mkdocs gh-deploy --clean`